ARAZA13/araza13.github.io/README.md

 - **Key Contributions**

   - Spearheaded data initiatives for creating analytical global public goods to support results-based programming of the global education sector by capacity building.
+{: style="text-align: justify"}

   - Provided strategic and technical support by developing data pipelines in line with data priorities, harmonizing data , actively contributing to analysis and calculation of global development indicator(s) related to education & human capital.
+{: style="text-align: justify"}

-  - Designed and implemented robust M&E systems to support technical design and methodology for different projects on ESG & Human Capital
+  - Designed and implemented robust M&E systems to support technical design and methodology for different projects on ESG & Human Capital.
+{: style="text-align: justify"}

   - Developed and implemented innovative econometric models to evaluate the impact of policies and interventions on economic growth, fostering evidence-based decision-making and supporting effective policy formulation.
+{: style="text-align: justify"}

   - Contributed to flagship WBG project(s) and report(s) including but not limited to:  Learning Poverty, World Development Indicators,  Data Depot-Pakistan, Human Capital Review - Pakistan, and Global Education Policy Dashboard(GEPD).
 {: style="text-align: justify"}

 ### Project Manager @ CERP